rollup/rollup/docs/05-plugin-development.md

 Called on each `rollup.rollup` build.
 This is the recommended hook to use when you need access to the options passed to `rollup.rollup()` as it takes the transformations by all [`options`](guide/en/#options) hooks into account and also contains the right default values for unset options.

+#### `closeWatcher`
+Type: `() => void`<br>
+Kind: `sync, sequential`<br>
+Previous/Next Hook: This hook can be triggered at any time both during the build and the output generation phases.
+If that is the case, the current build will still proceed but no new [`watchChange`](guide/en/#watchChange) events will be triggered ever.

+Notifies a plugin when watcher process closes and all open resources should be closed too.
+This hook cannot be used by output plugins.

 #### `load`
 Type: `(id: string) => string | null | {code: string, map?: string | SourceMap, ast? : ESTree.Program, moduleSideEffects?: boolean | "no-treeshake" | null, syntheticNamedExports?: boolean | string | null, meta?: {[plugin: string]: any} | null}`<br>
 Kind: `async, first`<br>